 4. Graphic designer

 Like freelance writers, skilled graphic designers and web designers are in high demand to create everything from logos to website designs to merchandise.
-Most companies can’t afford to have a full-time UX/UI web developer on staff, where experienced freelance designers can fill a need.
+Most companies can’t afford to have a full-time UX/UI web developer on staff, so experienced freelance designers can fill a need.

 5. Beauty therapist